biopragmatics/oquat/docs/unknowns/source/enm.md

 | SPIRE:Savannah_or_grassland |        1 | [ENVO:01000178](http://purl.obolibrary.org/obo/ENVO_01000178)                                                                |
 | SPIRE:Urban                 |        1 | [ENVO:01000249](http://purl.obolibrary.org/obo/ENVO_01000249)                                                                |

-## `Answers.com` (1)
+## `Answers.com`

+There are 1 usages of `Answers.com` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Answers.com)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Answers.com).

 | curie                   |   usages | nodes                                                       |
 |-------------------------|----------|-------------------------------------------------------------|
 | Answers.com:Answers.com |        1 | [PATO:0000969](http://purl.obolibrary.org/obo/PATO_0000969) |

-## `PATOC` (6)
+## `PATOC`

+There are 6 usages of `PATOC` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PATOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PATOC).

 | curie         |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |---------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|